AnnonsonTechWriter/PI-Adapter-Structured-Data-Files-Docs-AuthorIt/shared-content/troubleshooting/troubleshooting.md

 ## Adapter connection to egress endpoint

-Certain egress health information in both PI Web API and OCS show if an adapter connection to an egress endpoint exists.
+Certain egress health information in both PI Web API and AVEVA Data Hub show if an adapter connection to an egress endpoint exists.
 To verify an active connection, perform one of the following procedures:

 ### PI Web API connection